jphein/anyka3918-gc1084-camera/README.md

   ln -s /mnt/isp_gc1084.conf /etc/jffs2/
 fi
 ```
+##What is working
+Camera works from both main freed and sub feed. pretty good quality, but pretty slow high latency at 15fps.
+PTZ works well, and so does the microphone.

+##Lights and IR
 I can't get the lights or the IR lights to work yet.
 I tried:
 ```